- British citizenship by marriage

 What are the residential requirements?

-To qualify for British citizenship as a spouse of a UK national, you must have lived in the UK for at least three years before you submit your application.
+To qualify for British citizenship by marriage, you must have lived in the UK for at least three years before you submit your application.
 You are also required to meet the residency conditions.
 This means you must not have:

 - Spent more than 270 days outside the UK during the three-year qualifying period before your application